dinochecker

 Discovery

-The first fossils of Alectrosaurus were recovered from the Iren Dabasu Formation (also known as Iren nor which roughly translates as "colorful salt lake") of Nei Mongol Zizhiqu (Inner Mongolia), China, by George Olsen during the third AMNH expedition to Mongolia, on April 25th, 1923.
-The holotype (AMNH 6554) consists of a single hindlimb, proportionately weird for a "tyrant lizard"; the thigh, shin and foot were roughly the same length.
+The first fossils of Alectrosaurus were recovered from the Iren Dabasu Formation (also known as Iren Nor, which roughly translates as "colorful salt lake") of Nei Mongol Zizhiqu (Inner Mongolia), China, by George Olsen during the third AMNH Central Asiatic Expedition, led by Walter Granger, on April 25th, 1923.
+The lectotype (AMNH 6554) consists of three left metatarsals, a right hindlimb—proportionately odd for a "tyrant lizard", as the thigh, shin, and foot were all roughly the same length—and, tentatively, a couple of hand claws.

-Olsen found a second specimen (AMNH 6368: a partial arm) approximately 30 meters away from the first on May 4th, 1923, that he assigned as co-type, but it belongs to something else entirely.
-Likewise, remains from Baishin Tsav and Uzbekistan that Perle (1977) and Nessov (1995) referred here belong elsewhere.
-Probably.
+Olsen found a second specimen (AMNH 6368: a partial arm) approximately 30 meters away from the first, on May 4th, 1923, that he assigned as co-type, but it belongs to something else entirely.
+Likewise, remains from Baishin Tsav, Mongolia (MPC-D 100/50 and MPC-D 100/51), described by Perle in 1977; Dhzarakuduk, Uzbekistan, described by Nessov in 1995; and Tsagaan Teg, Mongolia (MPC-D 102/4), described by Tsuihiji et al. in 2012—which have all been assigned, or at least linked, to Alectrosaurus—likely belong elsewhere.

 Estimations